best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 ### How to supply metadata if optimising for machine readability

 If you are publishing a spreadsheet optimised for machine readability it is best to remove all information about the data (metadata) from the spreadsheet file.
 This includes information in the cover sheet, table of contents and any notes.
 Metadata should instead be provided via an associated metadata file.
-For example, metadata for statistics.csv should be provided in the statistics.csv-metadata.json file.
+For example, metadata for 'statistics.csv' should be provided in the 'statistics.csv-metadata.json' file.
 See [CSVW (CSV on the web)]( https://www.w3.org/TR/tabular-data-primer/#metadata) for an appropriate metadata file specification.

+We are developing guidance on how to best provide metadata for datasets optimised solely for machine readability.

 ## Communicating uncertainty in spreadsheets